AdamCarballo/Unity-MultiPool/README.md

 ___

 ### Creating Object Pools:
-Change the size of `Multipool.pool[]`in the inspector to generate more or less object pools.
+Change the size of `MultipoolManager.pool[]`in the inspector to generate more or less object pools.

 ```csharp
   name; // Name of the object pool.
 Will appear on the generated popup.